Health and Safety Policy

 c) Notifying the enforcing authorities as appropriate as soon as possible.

-d) The Health and Safety Coordinator and Departmental Managers will ensure that witness statements are taken and forwarded to the Managing Director.
-The Managing director or his authorised deputy will ensure that a report is submitted to the enforcing authorities within the prescribed period.
+d) The Health and Safety Coordinator and Department Managers will ensure that witness statements are taken and forwarded to the Managing Directors.
+The Managing Directors or their authorised deputy will ensure that a report is submitted to the enforcing authorities within the prescribed period.

-In compliance with the Management of Health and Safety at Work Regulations 1999 the following arrangements exist: -
+In compliance with the Management of Health and Safety at Work Regulations 1999 the following arrangements exist for task and machine-based risk assessments (“Risk Assessments”):

 The Safety Advisor in conjunction with the relevant Health and Safety Coordinator/Department Manager are responsible for: